-***PLEASE READ ALL OF THESE INSTRUCTIONS CAREFULLY*** Sometimes the after-effects of oral surgery are quite minimal, so not all of the instructions may apply.
-Common sense will often dictate what you should do.
-However, when in doubt follow these guidelines or call our office for clarification.
-Our number is (931) 525-6059.
+***PLEASE READ ALL OF THESE INSTRUCTIONS CAREFULLY*** Sometimes the after-effects of oral surgery are quite minimal, so not all of the instructions may apply. for clarification Our number is (931) 525-6059.

-FIRST HOUR: Bite down gently but firmly on the gauze packs that have been placed over the surgical areas, making sure they remain in place.
+FIRST HOUR: Bite down gently but firmly on the gauze packs that have been placed over the surgical areas.
 Do not change them for the first hour unless the bleeding is not controlled.
 The packs may be gently removed after one hour.
 If active bleeding persists, place enough new gauze to obtain pressure over the surgical site for another 30 minutes.
 The gauze may then be changed as necessary (typically every 30 to 45 minutes).
 It is best to moisten the gauze with tap water and loosely fluff for more comfortable positioning.

 EXERCISE CARE: Do not disturb the surgical area today.
 Do NOT rinse vigorously or probe the area with any objects.
 You may brush your teeth gently.
 PLEASE DO NOT SMOKE for at least 48 hours, since this is very detrimental to healing and may cause a dry socket.

 OOZING: Intermittent bleeding or oozing overnight is normal.
-Bleeding may be controlled by placing fresh gauze over the areas and biting on the gauze for 30-45 minutes at a time.
+Bleeding may be controlled by placing fresh gauze over the areas and biting on the gauze with firm pressure for 30-45 minutes at a time.